johnmccrae/PSNow/readme.md

 ![Made With Powershell](https://img.shields.io/badge/Made%20With-PowerShell-green "Powered by PowerShell") [![Build Status](https://dev.azure.com/chefcorp-chefIT/PSNow/_apis/build/status/johnmccrae.PSNow?branchName=master)](https://dev.azure.com/chefcorp-chefIT/PSNow/_build/latest?definitionId=21&branchName=master)

 A PowerShell module for making modules.
-PSNow creates the entire framework you need to create, analyze, test, sign, build, deploy and publish your code with one module.
-All you need to do after you run the module is to write your functions.
+PSNow emits the entire framework you need to create, analyze, test, sign, build, deploy and publish your code with one module.
+All you need to do after you install the module is to run one command and then write your code.

 Follow the directions below to get started.
-The process will ask you some basic questions about your new module and will then create everything you need to get going with.
+The process will ask you some basic questions about the  module you to make and will then create everything you need to get going with.

 Using this tool, there are 3 stages to module development:
 1 - Install PSNow and run New-PSNowModule